RadyaBen/People-Data/README.md

 * This is a single page web application where the data comes from a server and is displayed as a list of items that contains information about each person.
 * There is an area with input fields for filters by first name, last name, age and gender.
 * The main purpose of this application is to show how data filtering works.
-* The front-end part is developed with JavaScript, ReactJS, Redux, HTML, SASS.
+* The front-end part is developed with JavaScript, ReactJS, Redux, HTML, SCSS.
 The back-end part is developed with Axios.

 ## Getting started